Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 These parameter choices were inspired by our matching research, the available settings in the Opossum package, and helpful recommendations from Dorie (2018) [58] that outlines the simulated DGP from a causal inference competition.
 Our rationale for choosing these parameter settings is as follows:

-•	Random assignment into treatment = False, as we are simulating an observational study where the probability of treatment is determined by *X*.
+*	Random assignment into treatment = False, as we are simulating an observational study where the probability of treatment is determined by *X*.
-•	Treatment Effect = heterogeneous as would like the treatment effect to vary across different sub-groups of the population as is common in observational studies and produces differing CATT for each sub-group.
+*	Treatment Effect = heterogeneous as would like the treatment effect to vary across different sub-groups of the population as is common in observational studies and produces differing CATT for each sub-group.
-•	Assignment probability = low as we would like the datasets to have C units >> T units.
+*	Assignment probability = low as we would like the datasets to have C units >> T units.
 This is common in observational studies: from a large pool of control individuals some are selectively matched to a small treated group.
 The “low” setting produces a dataset with 35% treated units and 65% control units.
-•	We create two datasets (*small* and small_cat*) with low dimensions and observations to determine if any one matching method performs better on low-dimensional data and if any one method performs better with categorical data.
+*	We create two datasets (*small* and small_cat*) with low dimensions and observations to determine if any one matching method performs better on low-dimensional data and if any one method performs better with categorical data.
-•	One dataset (*noTreat_k50*) with no treatment effect is created in order to see how susceptible the matching methods are to general noise.
+*	One dataset (*noTreat_k50*) with no treatment effect is created in order to see how susceptible the matching methods are to general noise.
-•	All the datasets feature positive, heterogeneous treatment effects, but the dataset *weights_k30* augments this heterogeneity by specifying 60% positive, 20% negative and 20% no treatment effect.
+*	All the datasets feature positive, heterogeneous treatment effects, but the dataset *weights_k30* augments this heterogeneity by specifying 60% positive, 20% negative and 20% no treatment effect.
-•	The final two datasets are inspired by frequent claims in matching literature that matching methods are susceptible to irrelevant covariates.
+*	The final two datasets are inspired by frequent claims in matching literature that matching methods are susceptible to irrelevant covariates.
 To see if this is true, we create one dataset *cond_assign* with k=100 but the treatment assignment is determined by only 10 of the covariates and *cond_treat* with k=100 but the treatment effect is determined by only 10 of the covariates.
 This concept in causal inference is referred to as “degree of alignment” and is recommended for causal inference DGP [58].

 ## 8. Match (and Estimate ATT) with:

+1. Coarsened Exact Matching
+2. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with Logistic Regression
+3. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with Random Forest
+4. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with XGBoost
+5. Genetic Matching

 ### 1. Coarsened Exact Matching

 The idea of CEM is to temporarily coarsen each variable into substantively meaningful groups, exact match on these coarsened data and then only retain the original (uncoarsened) values of the matched data.
 <br/>

-**Algorithm:** The CEM algorithm then involves three steps:
+**Algorithm:** The CEM algorithm then involves three steps [61] :

    1. Temporarily coarsen each control variable in X (covariates) according to user-defined cutpoints, or CEM’s automatic binning algorithm, for the purposes of matching.
 For example, years of education might be coarsened into grade school, middle school, high school, college, graduate school.
    2. Sort all units into strata, each of which has the same values of the coarsened X.